surrey-nlp/Video-vs-Meme-Hate/README.md

     python MO-Hate/main.py
     ```

-2. **Evaluate the MO-Hate Model on Hateful Memes**:
+2. **Train the MO-Hate Model on Hateful Memes**:
     ```sh
     python MO-Hate/memes.py
     ```

 ## Testing on Specific Videos/Memes

-Load the trained model for testing either on random or specific images from the test set:
+For testing either on random or specific images from the test set, follow these steps:

+**Load the trained model and run the below file**:
     ```sh
     python test_videos.py
     ```